esseremmerik/SAMLBase/README.md

-php-sso
+OpenSAML
 =======

-Single Sign-On Support using SAML as protocol within PHP.
+Build SAML Connections in php object based.
 The idea is to have this module installable via composer